Nikhilhello/AICTE_FWD_Internship/README.md

 2. Test in a browser for UI & functionality.
 3. Ensure Local Storage saves tasks & progress across sessions.
 4. Run locally with Live Server for preview.
-5. Deploy on GitHub Pages / Netlify / Vercel for public access.
+5. Deploy on GitHub Pages for public access.

 ---